Arnab-ace29/AlgoTrading-BoT/stocks_fundamental_scraper/README.md

 - Screener occasionally throttles requests; respect their terms and keep scrape volumes reasonable.
 - If you notice pages missing sections, Screener may have no data or may have changed layout.
 The scraper logs failures and continues.
-- To regenerate clean JSON collections, delete the existing `collections/*.json` files and rerun.
+- If you use `--results-dir`, delete the snapshot files there to regenerate clean JSON on the next run.
 - Use `--disable-mongo` whenever MongoDB is unavailable or credentials are incorrect.

 ## Contributing / Next Steps